reReel Life: Flick Pix

 Best Cinematography in an International Narrative Feature - Jury Statement: “For its evocative tone and rich sensual texture, which conjured the fragility of a singular summer.”

-Kino Lorber release
+Kino Lorber theatrical release in December.

 On A String